Disadvantages of Visual Aids in Teaching and How to Fix Them

 » Guideline to create effective fun-based learning videos

-Visual is such a powerful tool for these types of knowledge.
+Visual aid is such a powerful tool for these types of knowledge.
 The most common examples like in charts or graphs.
 A more successful story could be Prezi, a presentation tool that makes use of this feature of visual aids.
 This tool allows the presenter to first introduce the big picture before going into details by zooming indirectly.

 Conclusion

->> How to design visual aids for teaching purpose
+>> How to design visual aids for teaching purposes

 Read Further: